 With regard to civil claims, insurance does not cover environmental damage caused by intentional conduct, but may cover environmental damage caused by negligence.
 With regard to gross negligence, if the insurance policy does not regulate this aspect, a provision of the Civil Code will apply to exclude the coverage (Article 1900).
 However, this rule may be derogated and the parties concerned may agree to extend insurance cover to cases of gross negligence.

-No specific protection from environmental liability is envisaged for the lender, as such.
-However, the lender may safeguard their loan by carrying out a due diligence procedure on the activities they invested in (for more details, see 16 Transactions).
+No specific protection from environmental liability is envisaged for the lender as such.
+However, the lender may safeguard their loan by carrying out a due diligence procedure on the activities they invested in (for more detail, see 16 Transactions).

-Pursuant to the general principles of tort law, which also apply to environmental damage, civil claims may be brought whenever damage is caused (Article 2043 and 2740 of the Civil Code).
+Pursuant to the general principles of tort law, which also apply to environmental damage, civil claims may be brought whenever damage is caused (Articles 2043 and 2740 of the Civil Code).

-If environmental damage arises in consequence of a crime, civil claims for damages may be exercised either before a civil court or, alternatively, before a criminal court within the same criminal proceedings concerning the environmental crime.
+If environmental damage arises as a consequence of a crime, civil claims for damages may be exercised either before a civil court or, alternatively, before a criminal court within the same criminal proceedings concerning the environmental crime.

 Specific action for compensation of environmental damages is granted to the Ministry of Environment by Article 311 of Legislative Decree No 152/2006.
 Such legal action may be filed to obtain the recovery of the original environmental conditions (compensation in kind) or, alternatively, to recover the costs of the remediation activities (monetary compensation).

 The institution of punitive damages does not generally find much recognition in the Italian legal system.
 With reference to environmental matters, there appears to be no ruling in which a civil judge has awarded punitive damages.